Leadership in International Affairs (LIA) Credential

 Program requirements:

-Students can complete all coursework in three months during the summer or take up to a year to finish their credential.
+Students can complete all coursework in three months during the summer by taking our cornerstone course and three skills courses or take up to a year to finish their credential.

-• One mandatory 3-credit core course (online) AND
+• One mandatory 3-credit core course (online) only offered during the Spring and Summer Semesters AND

 Choose from 40+ skills courses: